 - Fogs in cool weather

-Are you still skeptical on which one is the best skateboard helmet for you?
+Are you still skeptical about which one is the best skateboard helmet for you?

 Safety laws keep you safe when skateboarding and are different in every country or state.
 Thus, it is wise to familiarize yourself with the rules in your state before choosing a helmet.
 Examples of safety laws are-